Suddenly we are all working from home with EVERYONE with us. Hi, I'm Liza, and I was born “for such a time as this”!

 2. Under NO circumstances walk into the kitchen

 Kids can immediately sense that you are standing in the kitchen.
-Even though they were quietly playing upstairs, the moment you step foot within 5 feet of the kitchen, the next words you will hear are: “Mom what’s for breakfast, lunch, snack, dinner, dinner snack.
+Even though they were quietly playing upstairs, the moment you step foot within 5 feet of the kitchen, the next words you will hear are: “What’s for breakfast, lunch, snack, dinner, dinner snack.
 Etc”.
 Let them fend for themselves during this desperate time.

 Quick Tip: Get up before they rise and hide food and drinks throughout the house for you to grab quickly through the day.
 Think of it as a fun game of hide and seek.

-3. Maintain your “Good Mom” rules
+3. Maintain your “Good Parent” rules

-We all know you are a great mom who doesn’t feed their kids' junk.
+We all know you are a great parent who doesn’t feed their kids' junk.
 However, now is the time to use phrases like “If you stay quiet for the next 30 minutes, you get ice cream, candy, [insert whatever they usually don’t get].

 Quick Tip: Store these forbidden items in your workspace; that way, you can throw them out to your kids randomly during calls so that you can keep going without anyone even knowing.